sokolhessnerlab/resources/guides/github.md

 appropriate emoji :poop: can really brighten up :sunny: an otherwise very technical document :sleeping:.

-For your first contribution to the `resources` repository, you're going to find somewhere in this `README` that you believe will benefit from an emoji.
+For your first contribution to the `resources` repository, you're going to find somewhere in this `github.md` article that you believe will benefit from an emoji.
 You can see which emojis are availabe with their associated emoji codes with the [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).